TABLE OF CONTENTS

 - SAT testing weekends

 - Weekends prior to semester or final exams

-- Prom (requests may be made to the Dean of Students for exceptions)
+- Prom (requests may be made to the Director of Residential Life for exceptions)

 - Graduation Weekend

-Rated R movies should only be watched by students who are 18 or older and never shown in public areas without approval from the Dean of Students.
+Rated R movies should only be watched by students who are 18 or older and never shown in public areas without approval from the Director of Residential Life.

 To support adolescents in delaying sexual activity until they are ready for a mature and healthy relationships, MSSM prohibits sexual activity and overt displays of public affection.
 During orientation, students and parents/legal guardians will be presented with guidelines of what are acceptable and unacceptable public displays of affection.
 MSSM strongly advocates abstinence, resistance to peer pressure, and offers educational sessions offered by the Director of Health Services.
 MSSM encourages students who are considering sexual activity to speak with their parents/guardians, a counselor, or a health educator about the issues of intimacy, accountability, and responsibility.

 Dress and Grooming

 In choosing apparel, please keep in mind that the academic building is shared with the Limestone Community School (LCS) which is a pre-K to grade 8 facility.

 Dress and grooming standards while in the academic building, in the residential building, and at official school functions are: